 All members of this democracy are endowed with certain entitlements.
-Having been created in the first place, they are entitled to live at least briefly, to struggle in their pursuit of thriving, and to take their chances in the lottery of who will be spared in disasters such as earthquakes that are fully beyond their control.
+Having been created in the first place, they are entitled to live at least briefly, to struggle in their pursuit of thriving, and to take their chances in the lottery of who will be spared in disasters such as earthquakes that are fully beyond anyone’s control.

 Still, most people can’t help but see other living things—including some of their own species—as fundamentally different from them, as less nuanced, less valuable.
 Our intelligence serves our ego that strongly.
-Perhaps the idea of a democracy of living things can encourage a more vivid acknowledgement of each individual organism.
+Perhaps the idea of a Democracy of Living Things can encourage a more vivid acknowledgement of each individual organism.

 Look around.
 We are all alive here, in the Democracy of Living Things.